aprilschen/aprilschen.github.io/_pages/about.md

 Coursework
 ======
-Here's an abridged summary of the classes I have taken.
+Below is an abridged summary of the classes I have taken.
 I had to move twice during community college, which led me to take classes from multiple institutions.
 [You can find a map of all the places I studied here](https://academicpages.github.io/talkmap.html).
 I've also recorded the college where I took each course below.

 ### Spring 2024